 These were definitely at the top of my list this year in addition to the ones I mention below.
 Also important to note is that Attack on Titan's final season is part of the Winter 2021 anime season, so keep an eye out for this one on next year's Best Anime of 2021 post.

 With that said, here are the anime that made our best anime of 2020 list!

 10. The God of High School

-The God of High School is one my favorites of the year in terms of pure entertainment factor alone with fights that are cranked up to eleven and a fast-paced story that, while sometimes felt too fast, generally fit the speed of the events occurring in the anime.
+The God of High School is one of the best anime of 2020 in terms of pure entertainment factor alone with fights that are cranked up to eleven and a fast-paced story that, while sometimes felt too fast, generally fit the speed of the events occurring in the anime.
 It isn't the most profound anime to release on this list, but it is one of the most enjoyable and I really liked its lore.

 As someone who isn't familiar with the manhwa, I may not be aware of the pitfalls this series has.
 But, I'm honestly somewhat relieved that I went in completely unbiased, because I think it allowed me to enjoy this series more so than I originally would have.
 I didn't have this luxury with other manhwa adaptations, like Tower of God.
 Unlike that series, which tried to be overly complex and at times lulled, The God of High School featured a simpler story with hardly any lulls--aside from that weird marriage episode--at all.

 So far, The God of High School is my favorite manhwa adaptation to be released and this is mainly thanks to the incredible animation by MAPPA studio and visuals in the series, but I also found myself more invested in its characters as well.
 While it has its issues, the spirit and energy of this adaptation and its characters made it one of the most fun to watch this year.

 Where to watch The God of High School: Crunchyroll

 9. The Millionaire Detective Balance Unlimited